A Ghost Story for Christmas: Critical reception

 The BBC Four revival beginning in 2005 with A View from a Hill was greeted warmly by Sarah Dempster of The Guardian, who stated that the programme was, "in every respect, a vintage Ghost Story for Christmas production.
 There are the powdery academics hamstrung by extreme social awkwardness.
 There is the bumbling protagonist bemused by a particular aspect of modern life.
-There are stunning, panoramic shots of a specific area of the British landscape (here, a heavily autumnal Suffolk).
-There is the determined lack of celebrity pizzazz.
+There are stunning, panoramic shots of a specific area of the British landscape...There is the determined lack of celebrity pizzazz.
 There is tweed.
 And there is, crucially, a single moment of heart-stopping, corner-of-the-eye horror that suggests life, for one powdery academic at least, will never be the same again."

 Related works

 Before Clark's films came under the remit of the BBC Drama Department it commissioned a Christmas play from Nigel Kneale, an original ghost story called The Stone Tape, broadcast on Christmas Day 1972.
 With its modern setting, this is not generally included under the heading of A Ghost Story for Christmas and was originally intended as an episode of the anthology Dead of Night.

-Clark directed another story by M. R. James, Casting The Runes for the series Playhouse, produced by Yorkshire Television and first broadcast on ITV on 24 April 1979.
+Clark directed another story by M. R. James, Casting The Runes for the series ITV Playhouse, produced by Yorkshire Television and first broadcast on ITV on 24 April 1979.
 Adapted by Clive Exton, it reimagined the events of James's story taking place in a contemporary television studio.

 For Christmas 1979 the BBC produced a 70-minute-long adaptation of Sheridan Le Fanu's gothic tale Schalcken the Painter, directed and adapted by Leslie Megahey.
 Like the earlier Whistle and I'll Come to You, the production was listed as part of the long-running BBC arts series Omnibus.

 Repeats of the original series on BBC Four at Christmas 2007 included The Haunted Airman, a new adaptation of Dennis Wheatley's novel The Haunting of Toby Jugg by Chris Durlacher, although this film was originally screened on 31 October 2006.

 For Christmas 2008 an original three-part ghost story by Mark Gatiss, Crooked House, was produced instead, though Gatiss has cited the original adaptations as a key influence.

 The Turn of the Screw (1898), a novella by Henry James (no relation to M. R. James), was adapted as a feature-length drama by Sandy Welch and broadcast on BBC One on 30 December 2009.